Krenovate-Solutions-Pvt-Ltd/CFI/docs/Product-Category.md

 -   A product category is the key link in setting up programs/classes and further features.
 -   Products/classes are placed "inside" categories, and customers can browse through each category to find products of interest.
 -   All top level categories will be visible when a visitor first enters the main catalog
--   Subcategories will only be visible when a user clicks on the "parent" category
+-   Sub-categories will only be visible when a user clicks on the "parent" category

 A sample of a parent category and its sub-categories is shown below:

 ![sample categories](images\Product-Category\samplecategories.jpg)

->   Note: If for a certain class/program, category is not chosen, then it will show as uncategorised.
+>   :memo: **Note : If for a certain class/program, category is not chosen, then it will show as uncategorised.**

-### **How Different Categories Function**

-Let's understand the function of categories at CFI.

-At CFI, there are 3 main cateogries offered, namely:

--   Goal Based Fitness Plans
--   1-on-1 Personal Training
--   Group Fitness

-Each of these are have different Parent and sub-categories.

 In this section, we will see how to add a new category.